krishaamer/green-filter-research/research/methodology.md

     4. Take photos and share them with AI

-29. Choose your investment themes
+24. Choose your investment themes

     1. ESG

     2. Su

-30. Should we put a price on nature (ecosystem service markets )

-    1. Likert 1-7

-31. Where are you most likely to invest?

-    -   Stocks

-    -   Cryptocurrencies

-    -   NFTs

-    -   Land

-    -   Gold

-    -   Stocks

-    -   Bonds

-32. The app should focus on
+25. The app should focus on

     1. Changing legislation